lukehesluke/ts-with-prettier-starter-projects/README.md

 ## Using this Starter Project

 1. `git clone` this project
+2. `git switch <BRANCH NAME>` to switch to this branch
-2. Replace the git repo with `rm -rf .git && git init`
+3. Replace the git repo with `rm -rf .git && git init`
-3. Update `.name` and `.description` in `package.json`
+4. Update `.name` and `.description` in `package.json`
-4. Rename "YOUR PROJECT" in the next section
+5. Rename "YOUR PROJECT" in the next section
-5. Remove this first section of the README.md
+6. Remove this first section of the README.md
-6. hav fun 🍌
+7. hav fun 🍌

 ## How it was made